 - 1. Demonstrate acquisition, utilization, and evaluation of creative knowledge, skills, and perspectives related to their area of concentration (Art, Music, English, or Film). - 2.
 Demonstrate critical skills in research, analysis, synthesis, creative problem solving and evaluation through written and oral presentation. - 3.
-Analyze and articulate the relationship of ideas within and between different cultures, time periods, and modes of artistic expression. - 4.
-Demonstrate an understanding of the essential principles and critical approaches of art, music, literature, and history. - 5.
+Demonstrate an understanding of the essential principles and critical approaches of art, music, literature, and history. - 4.
 Integrate experiential learning from an applied art into their understanding of artistic expression.